VladimirKheifets/PHP-class-CaesarCipher/readme.txt

-"alphabet_frequency", array, an array in which keys, string, alphabet character, values, character frequency in% (statistical estimation of character recurrence frequency in texts) For example, for the Latin alphabet (obtained by the GetCharacterFrequency method, see section 5 below) Array
+"alphabet_frequency", array, an array in which keys, string, alphabet character, values, character frequency in% (statistical estimation of character recurrence frequency in texts) For example, for the alphabet  of Latin language (obtained by the GetCharacterFrequency method, see section 5 below) Array
 (
     [] => 15.134